Volst/graphql-authentication/README.md

-# Prisma Auth
+# GraphQL User

-A very opinionated authorization package for [Prisma](https://www.prisma.io/), a GraphQL database API.
+A very opinionated user authorization package for [GraphQL](https://graphql.org/).
 It uses old-school email/password authentication.

+By default GraphQL User has an adapter for [Prisma](https://www.prisma.io/), but you can use any data layer (e.g. an ORM) you want with it.
+Please write a PR with another adapter!

 **Features:**